chef/chef-web-docs/content/api_chef_server.md

 **Response**

-The response contains the updated inforamtion for the key, and is similar to:
+The response contains the updated information for the key and is similar to:

 ``` javascript